svenslaggare/gitnotes/README.md

 > commit
 ```

-It also supports better auto-completion that is aware of the notes inside the repository.
+An auto-completion that is aware of the notes that are actually stored in the repository.

 ### Editor
 Any editor can be used to edit notes.
-The editors that are most preferred are the ones that offer split code/markdown views such as vscode.
-To aid in this regard, a web based such editor is included with GitNotes.
+The editors that are most preferred are the ones that offer a split code/markdown views such as Visual Studio Code.
+To minimize the need to use external editors though, a simple web based editor is included with GitNotes.
 This is used by setting the `editor` config to `web-editor`.
 It is also possible to run in a standalone fashion using `gitnotes web-editor <path>`.

 ### Virtual file system
 The path used is _virtual_ in the sense that it doesn't affect the actual folder structure (the file path is just a metadata property of the note).
 All notes also have a numeric ID that can be used to refer to the note instead of the (virtual) path.

 ### Using real working dir
 With `--real` (command line) or `use_real = true` (file), the real working directory will be used when resolving paths.
-An additional config file `real_base_dir` (defaults to `$HOME`) will be used to determine the relative path that is actually stored.
+That is, if you change the directory of your terminal, that will reflect in the commands you execute.
+The base for this is defined in the config file as the `real_base_dir` (defaults to `$HOME`).